Vheey77/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 (7) Create a global variable
-(8) Adding value stored in a environmental variable (9) Print the result of POWER divided by DIVIDE, followed by a new line
+(8) Adding value stored in a environmental variable (9) Print the result of POWER divided by DIVIDE, followed by a new line (10) Print the result of BREATH to the power LOVE